HomeGuidesAPI ReferenceChangelog

 • Burn TRX

-First, the energy obtained by staking TRX will be consumed.
-If this part of energy is not enough, the account's TRX will continue to be burned to pay for the energy resources required for the transaction, according to the unit price of 0.00042TRX per energy.
+First, the Energy obtained by staking TRX will be consumed.
+If this part of Energy is not enough, the account's TRX will continue to be burned to pay for the Energy resources required for the transaction, at the unit price of 0.00021 TRX per Energy.

 Energy Recovery

-After the energy resource of the account is consumed, it will gradually recover within 24 hours.
+After the Energy resource of the account is consumed, it will gradually recover within 24 hours.

 Account Energy Balance Query